 Review these pool safety tips to protect your family:

 - Never leave your child unattended. – Never leave your child unattended in the pool or around the pool.
 It can be easy to get wrapped up in other activities, but unfortunately, as we have seen, it doesn’t take long for an accident to happen.
 Have a phone close by at all times in case you need to call for help.

-- Install proper fences, barriers, and covers. – For maximum precaution, consider installing a fence or barrier and keep all pool and spa covers in working order.
+- Install proper fences, barriers, and covers. – For maximum precaution, consider placing a fence, (similar to the ones installed by pvc fencing queensland or elsewhere) or barrier and keeping all pool and spa covers in working order.
 The fence must be at least four feet in height and surround the pool or spa on all sides.
 This will ensure no accidents will cause you or your child to accidentally slip and fall into the pool.

 - Learn how to perform cardiopulmonary resuscitation (CPR) on children. – Cardiopulmonary resuscitation (CPR) can save a life.
 To learn how to effectively provide CPR to an infant or child, review this Nicklaus Children’s Hospital video tutorial.

 - Advise children to stay away from pool drains. – It is important to advise your child to stay away from pool drains or suction outlets especially in spas and shallow pools.
 Children’s hair, jewelry, or bathing suits can become stuck in the drain and cause possible drowning.
 Be sure to locate the emergency vacuum shutoff before entering the pool as a precaution.

 - Teach children to use the buddy system. – Even if a child has taken swimming lessons, do not let them swim alone.
 Instead, implement a buddy system rule for using the pool.